Neoteroi/BlackSheep-Docs/docs/versions/migrating-to-v2.md

   (C int max value).
 Reported and fixed by @thomafred.
 - Add support for `.jinja` extension by @thearchitector.
 - Makes the `.jinja` extension default for Jinja templates.
-- Adds support for Python 3.12, by @bymoye
+- Adds support for Python 3.12, by [@bymoye](https://github.com/bymoye)
 - Replaces `pkg_resources` with `importlib.resources` for all supported Python
   versions except for `3.8`.
 - Runs tests against Pydantic `2.4.2` instead of Pydantic `2.0` to check support for Pydantic v2.
-- Upgrades dependencies.
+- Adds `.webp` and `.webm` to the list of extensions of files that are served by default.